hkopp/hkopp.github.io/index.md

 ## Intro

 Hi all,
-This is some kind of website.
-Up to now it is all messy and it will probably remain like this.
+I am a PhD student writing mainly about math, finance, programming, and other stuff i find interesting.
+This is my blog.
 Feel free to look around.

 ## Posts
 Here is a list of posts.

 <ul class="posts">
   {% for post in site.posts %}